L501xgab/fakenews-detect/README.md

 # fakenews-detect

-## fake news detector using python.
+## fake news detector using python, TfidfVectorizer and PassiveAggressiveClassifier